braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_for_currents.md

 # [![Braze Learning course]({% image_buster /assets/img/bl_icon2.png %})](https://learning.braze.com/amplitude-integration-with-braze){: style="float:right;width:120px;border:0;" class="noimgborder"}Amplitude for Currents

+{:.subintro}
-> [Amplitude](https://amplitude.com/) is a product analytics and business intelligence platform.
+[Amplitude](https://amplitude.com/) is a product analytics and business intelligence platform.

 The Braze and Amplitude bi-directional integration allows you to [sync your Amplitude Cohorts]({{site.baseurl}}/partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_audiences/), user traits, and events into Braze as well as leverage Braze Currents to [export your Braze events to Amplitude](#data-export-integration) to perform deeper analytics of your product and marketing data.